Welcome

 Due to climate changes, plants that once survived in Connecticut at the southern edge of their range may now find the climate too hot and dry, and plants that once grew only as far north as New Jersey or Pennsylvania may now find Connecticut to be within their new "natural" range.
 Our plantings reflect the realities of a warmer, dryer climate than what colonists found several hundred years ago.

 We also focus on plants that are native to the acidic Oak-Hickory forest that surrounds Eklund Garden.
-Such plant will be more likely to thrive in Shelton than plants which require "sweet" limestone soils.
+We do also have a 'marble bed' for plants native to the marble valleys of Connecticut's northwest corner.